bootstrapworld/curriculum/lessons/Algebra2/exploring-quadratic-models/langs/en-us/slides.md

 But what do each of the coefficients in Vertex Form mean?

-- Open @online-exercise{https://www.desmos.com/calculator/geyx4aetop, Exploring Quadratics} in Desmos.
+- Open @starter-file{alg2-exploring-quadratics} in Desmos.
 - Use Desmos to complete @printable-exercise{graphing-models.adoc}.

 <!--